Accessibility means content is easy to find, read and understand for everyone, including people who:

 - have impairments that affect their vision, reading ability or physical movement;

-- Live in areas with limited online services
+- live in areas with limited online services; and

 Some of our online content, such as technical documents and historical material, may not be accessible with current technology, but we are happy to provide this information in an alternative form.

-If you need any documents that are not accessible or you encounter any problems using our websites, please contact us.
+If you need any documents that are not accessible or you encounter any problems using our website, please contact us.